SDM-TIB/DeTrusty/README.md

 If you want to know more, check out the [documentation](https://sdm-tib.github.io/DeTrusty/).

+Known issues:
+- Query parser throws an error if the last line before a `}` includes a comment

 ## Running DeTrusty
 You can use DeTrusty as a Python3 library or a Web-based service using Docker.
 The documentation includes detailed examples and explanations for both scenarios.